fenago/kubernetes-course/md/Lab_4.md

 Note

-We will not dive into too much detail about how to create users as this will be discussed in *Chapter 13*, *Runtime and Network Security in Kubernetes*.
+We will not dive into too much detail about how to create users as this will be discussed in *Lab 13*, *Runtime and Network Security in Kubernetes*.
 For this demonstration, the users, along with their permissions, are already set up, and the limitation of their privileges is demonstrated by switching contexts.